MetaMask/metamask-docs/docs/guide/snaps-exports.md

 :::

 ::: warning Requesting the JSON-RPC permission
-In order for the extension to call the `onRpcRequest` method of the snap, the `endowment:rpc` permission must be requested. see [Permissions](./snaps-permissions.html#endowment-rpc)
+In order for the extension to call the `onRpcRequest` method of the snap, the `endowment:rpc` permission must be requested.
+See [Permissions](./snaps-permissions.html#endowment-rpc)
 :::

 ### Parameters